Quanmuito/withsecure-assignment/README.md

 Should you have any problems with the environment or the service, you can fully reset it by executing `docker-compose down` and then `docker-compose up -d`.

-#### Notes: Kinesis should not have any record published before this application is turned on.
-You can try to reset both environment and this application, but before turning this on, try to run those commands once, you should get the result similar to this:
+#### Notes: Kinesis should not have any record published before this service is turned on.
+You can try to reset both environment and this service, but before turning the service on, try to run those commands once, you should get the result similar to this:
 ```console
 {
     "Records": [],